 But the time Palmer spent teaching – the students he met – prompted him to, upon discharge, go back in to the classroom.

 “Why We Failed: 40 Years of Education Reform” (click here for an excerpt) is a blend of nonfiction stories as well as fictionalized composites woven together to paint a picture of the past four decades of education in the United States from the point of view of a scientist turned educator turned author.

-The book has eight chapters and is 350 pages long.
-Some of the chapter titles include: Common Core is Not the Problem; Politicians Need Not Apply; Special Education: All Heart and No Head and Creating Quality with Tenure.
+The book (click here for an excerpt) has seven chapters with titles like: Common Core is Not the Problem; Politicians Need Not Apply; Special Education: All Heart and No Head and Creating Quality with Tenure.

 “Too often leadership in US education has been defined as finding the best way to get through the challenges without creating conflict, without challenging assumptions and without making employees and school board members feel bad about not doing their jobs properly or effectively.” – Lonnie Palmer